 - Follow instructions and controls outlined in safety data sheets and product labels

-More detail on crystalline silica can be found in our crystalline silica technical fact sheet.
+More detail on crystalline silica can be found in our fact sheets

 There are specific laws about working safely with hazardous chemicals.
 Here we summarise those laws and give you some practical tips.